timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

 ## `enable_creation_date`

 Default is `false` (because it has a small effect on build time).
-Enables a *Created* date variables, see [available-variables.md].
+Enables a *Created* date variables, see [available variables](available-variables.md).
 This will also add a created date at the bottom of each page in `mkdocs-material` as it has native support (see [overriding a theme](howto/override-a-theme.md)).

 === ":octicons-file-code-16: mkdocs.yml"